 Compostable: Talc-injected PLA plastics are 100% compostable in a commercial facility between 3-6 months.
 Crystallized PLA plastics take between 2-4 months to decompose fully.

-Non-Toxic: Although cPLA and tPLA plastics are biodegradable and compostable, some products will inevitably be incinerated upon disposal.
+Non-Toxic: Although cPLA and tPLA plastics are sustainable and compostable, some products will inevitably be incinerated upon disposal.
 Luckily, burning polylactic acid does not release toxic gases like sulfides or nitrides.

 High-Quality cPLA and tPLA Products

 Are you looking to live a more eco-friendly lifestyle?
-Purchasing biodegradable plastic alternatives like cPLA and tPLA products is a great start.
+Purchasing sustainable plastic alternatives like cPLA and tPLA products is a great start.